JOBBIN9422/JOBBIN9422.github.io/projects/snake-ai.md

 <img src='images/options.PNG'/>

-The above options work as follows:
+The game settings:
 - **Time Step (Seconds):** The length of each frame in seconds (default 0.05).
-- **Screen Width (px):** The screen width in pixels (default 800).
+- **Screen Width (px):** The window width in pixels (default 800).
+Note: the game plays on a grid of 20x20 pixel squares.
-- **Screen Height (px):** The screen height in pixels (default 600).
+- **Screen Height (px):** The window height in pixels (default 600).
 - **Search Algorithm:** The pathfinding algorithm used to guide the snake (default A-Star).
 - **Repeat Search on Each Frame:** Toggles whether or not to re-evaluate the snake's path on each frame.

 ## Remarks
 I wrote this at a time when FLTK was the only graphical software I knew how to develop in.
-This library is not a great choice for this sort of work since it's actually a GUI toolkit (the snake segments are actually styled UI boxes!).
+Definitely a great choice for writing a game it's a GUI toolkit (the snake segments are styled UI boxes).
-A more relevant library such as SDL2 would have been a more reasonable pick.
-Hindsight is 20-20!
+Something like SDL2 would have been a more reasonable pick.

 ## References
 - [Wikipedia](https://en.wikipedia.org/wiki/A*_search_algorithm)